Trainings and tools

-MDH health resources directory for diverse cultural communities: This directory provides a listing of hospitals, clinics, organizations and services that serve Minnesota's ever-increasing diverse cultural communities.
-Information is organized to direct you to general health services, dental services, home care, mental health, and help for sexual assault and battering.
-The guide covers Anoka, Carver, Dakota, Hennepin, Kandiyohi, Olmsted, Otter Tail, Ramsey, Rice, Scott, Stearns, and Washington counties.
+Directories for organizations serving diverse communities: These directories provide a listing of hospitals, clinics, organizations and services that serve Minnesota's ever-increasing diverse cultural communities.
+Information is organized to direct you to general health services, dental services, home care, mental health, and help for sexual assault and violence.

 ECHO Minnesota: ECHO bridges the gap for immigrants and refugees in Minnesota.
 Through close collaborations with health and safety experts, bilingual community leaders and talented spokespersons, ECHO crafts high quality programming for television and radio broadcast and phone, print, web, DVD and partner relay distribution.
 ECHO's communication tools also function as an emergency infrastructure available to public health and safety agencies during a crisis.

 MDH Eliminating Health Disparities Initiative: The Eliminating Health Disparities Initiative (EHDI) grant program was created by the 2001 Minnesota Legislature in Minn.
 Stat. § 145.928.
 This competitive grant program provides funds to close the gap in the health status of African/African Americans, American Indians, Asian Americans, and Hispanics/Latinos as compared with Whites in Minnesota in the following priority health areas: breast and cervical cancer screening; diabetes; heart disease and stroke; HIV/AIDS and sexually-transmitted diseases; immunizations for adults and children; infant mortality; teen pregnancy; and unintentional injury and violence.